top of page

 Sexual jealousy

-Mate retention strategies: direct guarding & -ve inducements
+This leads to mate retention strategies: direct guarding & -ve inducements

 Wilson (1995) in IPV more mate retention strategies used

-Bullying may be seen as adaptive: warn off rivals & access to more females
+Can be seen as adaptive: warn off rivals & access to more females

 Female bullying is seen more within a relationships to secure a partners fidelity